• Skip to primary navigation

 • Cut off the ends of yellow squash and slice into ¼" slices (or a little bigger).

-• Mix cornmeal or gluten free flour, sriracha powder, nutritional yeast, salt, and pepper in a bowl.
+• Mix cornmeal, sriracha powder, nutritional yeast, salt, and pepper in a bowl.

-• In a separate bowl, pour unsweetened plain almond milk.
+• In a separate bowl, pour unsweetened plain soy milk.

-• In assembly line fashion - dip yellow squash into almond milk, then corn meal or flour mixture.
+• In assembly line fashion - dip yellow squash into the soy milk, then corn meal mixture.
 Put dredged squash on a plate.

 • Frying: